opticalloop/SudokuPictureGenerator/README.md

       "GoogleFontAPI_key": "yourAPIKey" // change this value by your own Google Font API Key "settings": {
         "base_image": "./sudokuGrid.jpg", // sudoku grid base path
-        "nb_exports": 10, // number of sudoku you want
-        "start_index": 0, // index for filename
+        "nb_exports": 10, // number of sudoku you want (specify -1 if you want the number of fonts availible) "start_index": 0, // index for filename
         "difficulty_mode": "Easy", // difficulty mode
         "rotate": {